data-science-with-r/data-visualization-transformation-project/README.md

 ## Description

 A taxi is a type of vehicle for hire with a driver.
-Often seen as a yellow vehicle, taxi drivers charge passangers money to transport them from one place to another.
+Often seen as a yellow vehicle, taxi drivers charge passengers money to transport them from one place to another.
 These data contain information on a subset of taxi trips in the city of Chicago in 2022.
 You may have some initial hypotheses on how the taxi system works!
-For example, it may be reasonable to think the longer the taxi ride is, the more likely they are to tip or not.
-If someone is considering working for a taxi company, they may wonder if one company tends to get more tips than the others...
+For example, it may be reasonable to think the longer the taxi ride is, the more likely a passenger is to tip.
+If someone is considering working for a taxi company, they may wonder if one company tends to get more tips than the others.

-A data table can be seen below:
+A data table is below:

 | variable    | description                                                             |
 |-------------|-------------------------------------------------------------------------|